oracle-livelabs/analytics-ai/premier-league-video-analysis/intro/intro.md

 - Player identification: How do we take “any” player from the object detection step and recognize the individual player from it?
 For this we'll have to be able to recognize the shirt numbers.
 - Player tracking: How can we keep track of a player's identification even when his shirt number is not facing the camera?

 We will be creating a pipeline (a process) for which the input will be the raw video of the camera.
 A sequence of actions (see above) will be performed on each frame (image).
-The output will of the process will be a) an augmented video, showing the position of players, shirt numbers and the ball, and b) the tracking data stored in a database.
+The output of the process will be a) an augmented video, showing the position of players, shirt numbers and the ball, and b) the tracking data stored in a database.

 This image shows the augmentation that we will be performing in this workshop.